Yureien/AnimeScraperGUI/README.md

 With this, you can stream or download animes from many sites, which are given in the [anime_scrapers](https://github.com/jQwotos/anime_scrapers) repository.

 This is actually a web UI, in other words, a local server.
 So, you can open the server website on any device on the local network by installing this repo on a PC, or even remotely if you configure it that way (Instructions not included for remote setup.
 Just a tip: Use localtunnel).

+**The downloaded videos are in `media/videos/` folder, which is automatically created.**

 Remember, this is a WIP.
 ## Installation